-Master Zhou Xuan Yun was our guest in TAI CHI STUDIO in Warsaw, Poland in September 2016.
+Master Zhou Xuan Yun was our guest in TAI CHI STUDIO in Warsaw, Poland in December 2017.
+Sifu visits our school twice a year, from 2016.
+We represent Master Zhou Xuan Yun in Europe: https://daoistgate.com/about-us/other-instructors/

 MASTER ZHOU XUAN YUN